Amqx/musicpp/README.md

 ## Installing the Discord Social SDK

 You can download it from the [Discord Developer Portal](https://discord.com/developers/docs/game-sdk/sdk-starter-guide).
-Do note that you have to login/ signup to download the SDK.
+Do note that you have to log in or signup to download the SDK.
 When prompted to create an application, do note that if you intend to use your own application id, the name is what shows on Discord ("Listening to {name}" in the screenshot with the buttons).
 If